CARV-ICS-FORTH/knot/README.md

   <img src="https://github.com/CARV-ICS-FORTH/karvdash/raw/master/docs/images/karvdash-blue.png" alt="Karvdash logo" width="320">
 </p>

 Karvdash (Kubernetes CARV dashboard) is a dashboard service for facilitating data science on [Kubernetes](https://kubernetes.io).
 It supplies the landing page for users, allowing them to launch notebooks and other services, design workflows, and specify parameters related to execution through a user-friendly interface.
-Karvdash manages users, wires up relevant storage to the appropriate paths inside running containers, securely provisions multiple services under one externally-accessible HTTPS endpoint, while keeping them isolated in per-user namespaces at the Kubernetes level, and provides an identity service for OIDC-compatible applications.
+Karvdash manages users, wires up relevant storage to the appropriate paths inside running containers, securely provisions multiple services under one externally-accessible HTTPS endpoint, while keeping them isolated in per-user namespaces at the Kubernetes level, and provides an identity service for OAuth 2.0/OIDC-compatible applications.

 Check out the [user guide and API documentation](https://carv-ics-forth.github.io/karvdash/) (also available in Karvdash under "Documentation" at the user menu).
 Karvdash is written in [Python](https://www.python.org) using [Django](https://www.djangoproject.com).